0xDAWS/datchk/README.md

 ### PBIN (Pass But Incorrect Name)
 This code shows that the MD5 of the file currently being processed *was* located in the datfile, but the name of the file did not match the corresponding value in the datfile entry.
 Essentially you have a valid file, but an incorrect name.
 Often worth investigating to ensure the filename matches it's contents.

 *You should take note of the filename inside the brackets, this is the name of the entry in the datfile which matches the MD5 checksum of your file.
-It's useful for finding valid but incorrectly named roms.*
+It's useful for finding valid but incorrectly named files.*

 # GPG Signing Key
 All official releases are signed with my GPG key found [here](https://github.com/0xDAWS/Public-Keys/blob/main/0xDAWS.SigningKey.Public.asc)